 Palmon winced.
 "Do we have to?" she asked.

 "It's not like we can go back," Yolei said, motioning to the door.

 Izzy swallowed hard, wondered just what he had dragged his friends into, then started forward.
 "Izzy, wait!"
 Tentomon chirped, quickly flying beside him.
 Not wanting to be left behind, the girls and Hawkmon followed after.

 On the far wall they found a curious sight; an alcove in which was carved an ornate relief of a sphinx, its eyes emitting the glow they had seen.
 "Child of Knowledge," it spoke again, "now you shall undergo your test."

 Izzy scratched his head.
 "Wait," he said, "sphinxes come from Egypt.
-I thought Angkor Wat was somewhere in Asia?"
+I thought Angkor Wat was in Cambodia?"

 The sphinx sighed angrily.
 "You've spent much time in our world, yet this surprises you?" it asked.